This is what you will need to program an NES game…

 You need a tile editor to create the graphics.
 I personally prefer YY-CHR.
 You can get it here…(this is the updated and improved version).

-I prefer to work first in GIMP/Photoshop, convert to indexed (4 color), then copy/paste over to YY-CHR later.
+I prefer to work first in GIMP (similar to Photoshop), convert to indexed (4 color), then copy/paste over to YY-CHR later.
 You should be working in the 2bpp NES format (the default), when you use YY-CHR.